iiianous/twentyseventeen-child/README.md

 # Wilmae
-A Wordpress child theme

-Wordpress Custom Boilerplate for 2017 and 2018.
+A Wordpress child theme and custom theme boilerplate for 2017 and 2018.

 > Gulp, Browsersync, SASS files etc